FrederikeLuebeck/MachineLearningForCausalInference/README.md

 ### Function Setup

-The script named *00_FunctionSetup.R* initialized all functions used for the simulations.
+The script named *00_FunctionSetup.R* initializes all functions used for the simulations.
 This includes the data generating processes, the estimators and the parallelization function.

 ### Strong Treatment Effect Heterogeneity